BiagiarelliAdriano/One-Piece-Quiz/README.md

 ![View of the quiz selection section](https://i.ibb.co/b1dT4WD/quizselection.png)

 ## Characters Quiz
 A random silhouette representing a character will appear.
 The user will have to input their answer in the already focused input field.
 When they input their answer, if it was correct they will get a point and the image will be colored!
 If they get it incorrect, they will get an incorrect point and the text will change, telling the user what the correct answer was!
+All of the quizzes have many random options that can show up.
+No option can show twice in a row, but options will repeat themselves, making the game virtually infinite, until the user decides it's enough!
 The user can then click the Save & Back button to save their current score for the Scores Table in the home page and return to the Quiz Selection section to continue on playing!
 ![View of the Characters Quiz](https://i.ibb.co/74XKTT0/charactersquiz.png)

 ## Places Quiz